The Bankrate promise

-Not everyone eligible
+Not everyone is eligible

 If you are claimed as a dependent on someone else’s tax return, you’re ineligible for an HSA.

-For HDHPs only
+For people enrolled in HDHPs only

 Only those with high-deductible health plans qualify for an HSA.
 Meeting a high insurance deductible might be a hardship.